AN-SI-FHNW/GenZfinal/README.md

 ## Deployment
 The User Client and the Web Server are represented as the project's front-end.
 The Webserver will host the website.
 The Application Server will consist of the business logic and the data access layer.
 A in-memory database is used to store data.

-## Installation Guide
-1. Open GitHub link to our project: https://github.com/kevinpini/Generation_Z_IT_Project.git
-2. Click on “Code”, and copy the link
-3. Open IntelliJ IDEA and click on “file”, “new”, “project from version control”
-4. Paste the link into the “URL” space and click on “clone”
-5. After IntelliJ has opened the project, click on the “RUN” button
-6. Open Google Chrome and enter “localhost:8080” into the search bar to get on the login page.

 ## User Guide
 The user guide is a quick explanation of how to use the web shop and it is separated into a user guide for administrators and one for the users.